 Being a student is a challenge.
 As a student I struggled, especially while trying to balance school, work, and life.
 I started a list of tips for students when I was a student and have continued adding to this list as an instructor.
-This list can be used by both online and campus-based students.
+This list can be used by both online and in-person students.

-Set goals for yourself by…
+Set goals for yourself by:

 - Remembering that online classes does not translate to easier classes.
 As an online student you are expected to complete the same amount of work as you would in a face-to-face course.

-Also check out these great BlackBoard tips.
+Also check out these great Canvas tips.